Contested Or Uncontested

 There isn’t much you can do to speed up your divorce if it is uncontested.
 You need to wait at least 30 days after service on your spouse.
 Some people are annoyed by this, but it’s the law.

 However, if you are headed toward a contested divorce, then you are looking at probably a year or more before you can get divorced.
 This is a very long wait.
 It can take that long to gather evidence to use at the hearing and to fully flesh out the arguments you will make to the judge.
 Contested divorces typically involve many hearings leading up to your big day in court.

 To speed up a contested divorce, you should consider mediation.
 A mediator can help you and your spouse identify areas of disagreement and possible areas where you can reach an agreement.
 Narrowing down the issues in dispute this way is helpful.
 If both spouses agree to mediate in good faith, it is possible to resolve all issues.
 Your mediator can help you draft and submit a divorce settlement agreement to the judge.

 Need Legal Help?
 Give Us a Call

-Speaks Law Firm has handled many divorces for our clients.
+Speaks Family Law has handled many divorces for our clients.
 Even if you want an uncontested divorce, you should meet with a lawyer to discuss your options.
 You don’t want to give up important legal rights.
 Contact us today to schedule a free consultation.
 Call 910-769-7339.